gofore/aws-emr/presentation/README.md

 ## Filesystems

-- EMR FS vs. Hadoop FS
-- EMR FS is an implementation of HDFS, with reading and writing of files directly to S3.
+- EMRFS is an implementation of HDFS, with reading and writing of files directly to S3.
 - HDFS should be used to cache results of intermediate steps.
-- S3 and S3n
 - S3 is block-based just like HDFS.
 S3n is file based, which can be accessed with other tools, but filesize is limited to 5GB

 --

-- S3 is not a file system
+- S3 is not a file system, it is a RESTish object storage.
 - S3 has eventual consistency: files written to S3 might not be immediately available for reading.
 - EMR FS can be configured to encrypt files in S3 and monitor consistancy of files, which can detect event that try to use inconsistant files.